HENNGE/aapns/docs/api.rst

         :rtype: str
         :raises aapns.errors.ResponseError: If there was a problem with the notification
         :raises aapns.errors.StreamResetError: If the HTTP2 stream was reset by APNS
+        :raises asyncio.TimeoutError: If timeout is used and the request timed out.
+        :raises aapns.errors.Disconnected: If auto reconnect is disabled and the connection was lost, or the connection was lost during the request.

     .. py:method:: close